Teva ships India’s first consignment of hydroxychloroquine to the US

 Fantasy creature Ario helps kids to deal with Covid

-After the initial uncertainty over export of hydroxychloroquine from India, a drug used in the fight against Covid-19, the first consignment of the medicine has reached the United States.
+After the initial uncertainty over export of hydroxychloroquine from India, a drug used in the fight against Covid-19, the first consignment of the medicine has reached the US.

 The development comes a week after the Centre’s flip-flop on exporting the drug.
 Drug companies Ipca, Zydus Cadila and Laurus Labs are also said to be ready to export.

+This action took place last weekend, when India had just ordered a complete stop on export of the drug, with no exceptions.
+The situation has since turned around, with the Centre opening the gates for a dozen-odd APIs, besides permitting limited export of hydroxichloroquine and paracetamol.

-The international and domestic surge in demand for hydroxychloroquine comes even as scientific voices call for its restrained use in healthcare workers handling Covid-19 patients or the family of the patient.
+The international and domestic surge in demand for hydroxychloroquine comes even as scientific voices call for its restrained use in healthcare workers handling Covid patients or the family of the patient.
 Doctors have been raising concerns on the drug’s impact on the heart and the eyes.
-This, even as reports emerge of patients with lupus finding it difficult to get the drug from their chemist, something the government denies.
+This, even as reports emerge from across the country of patients with lupus finding it difficult to get the drug from their chemist, something the Government denies.

 Fantasy creature Ario helps kids to deal with Covid